 On a day with clear blue skies, witness the fantastic view of Canada, Montana, and Washington.
 Keep checking their social media for any fun festivals and events like fall fest and wine fest during your visit to add one more top thing to do when in Sandpoint, Idaho.

-3. Wine Tastings at Pend D’oreille Winery
+3. Enjoy Wine Tastings at Pend d’Oreille Winery in Sandpoint

 Pend d’Oreille Winery is one of the oldest in Sandpoint, Idaho, and is very well known for producing the finest and award-winning wine from grapes cultivated in Northwest Idaho.
 The wine production is done in Sandpoint, and the best part is you can witness the winemaking by visiting their lovely winery.